utommo/GPSNav/README.md

 # GPSNav
 This project was part of my groups semester project, with the theme "Microprocessor Based Systems".
 Together with a Mechanical Engineering group we (Electronics and Computer Engineering students) attempted to developed an autonomous bale collector.

 We split the autonomous part into multiple smaller prototypes, the navigation between the bales and drop-off location was a single prototype.
+This repository focuses on the navigation algorithm.
 ## Components
 * Adafruit Ultimate GPS Breakout Board
 * HMC5883L Magnetometer